hyperledger/iroha/docs/source/references/config.md

 ### `block_sync.gossip_period_ms`

-The time between peer sharing its latest block hash with other peers in milliseconds.
+The time between peer requesting latest blocks from [`sync_peers_count`] other peers in milliseconds.

 Has type `u64`.
 Can be configured via environment variable `BLOCK_SYNC_GOSSIP_PERIOD_MS`